shanshanzhu/Data-Scrappers/USstock/README.md

-The source stock files (.csv) can be downloaded in this link
+The source stock files (.csv) can be downloaded in this link http://cs.brown.edu/~pavlo/stocks/history.tar.gz

-http://cs.brown.edu/~pavlo/stocks/history.tar.gz

-The codes are used to clean these files so that they can be ready to be converted into Postgres database.
+The code is for clean these files so that they are ready to be converted into Postgres database.

-stockCleanerFileByFile_diffTableName.py convert multiple files.
-Please set your file location accordingly. stockCleaner.py convert one single file.
+stockCleanerMultipleFiles.py convert multiple files.
+Please set your file location accordingly. stockcleanerOneFile.py clean data for one single file.